‘You will always be my champion’: Actor Siddharth apologises for tweet about Saina Nehwal

 Siddharth, however, claimed that he had not posted the tweet with any malicious intent.
 “I am a staunch feminist ally and I assure you there was no gender implied in my tweet and certainly no intent to attack you as a woman,” he said.

-On Wednesday, Nehwal said that she was happy that the actor issued an apology, PTI reported.
+On Wednesday, Nehwal said that she was happy that the actor has apologised, PTI reported.
 “I was surprised to see myself trending on Twitter that day,” the badminton champion added.
 “I haven’t spoken to him but I am happy that he apologised.”

 Nehwal said that he should not target a woman in such a manner.
 “But it’s okay, I am not bothered about it,” she said.
 “I am happy in my space and god bless him.”